New Concorde: Formation of Concorde Pictures

+Concorde

-This proved fortunate for Corman, as CNH came into existence during the beginnings of the home video boom.
-He found he was in an ideal position to capitalize on the new market.
+CNH came into existence during the beginnings of the home video boom.
+Corman found he was in an ideal position to capitalize on the new market.
 Using his extensive back catalogue and his creative team he was able to take full advantage of the new and growing video market and created films specifically targeted toward home video.
 This made Concorde-New Horizons one of the first production companies to fully develop and capitalize on video as a distribution tool.

 This allowed Corman's Concorde-New Horizons to be more prolific than his former New World Productions, but that productivity resulted in a lowering of standards.
 The new New World films were themselves seen as producers of low quality products, but their films were seen as having an energy and charm that Corman's films seemed to lack.
 However, his goal to create films for a direct-to-video market has been financially successful.
+According to his biographer, "At Concorde-New Horizons in the mid-1980s, the key to profitability seemed to lie in volume: more movies meant more money.
+Corman, of course, was heartened when this theorem proved to be true.
+What he didn’t foresee, however, is that he was creating his very own Frankenstein monster—a company that grew so large so fast that it threatened to overwhelm him."

+Last Resort (1986) was an attempt at a broad appeal comedy.
+Corman had more success with Stripped to Kill.

+Beverly Gray, Corman's biographer, wrote "many Concorde veterans remember the late 1980s as the company’s golden age, in which there was plenty of room for new ideas and new talent.
+This was a time when exciting young directors put their personal stamp on conventional genre-film assignment."

+Filminl argued the overall quality of Corman's output dropped around this time and "Most discussions of Corman’s output skim over the post New World Pictures, and I can’t really say they’re wrong to do so."